 Wrap a Chain Around the Post

-Grab your steel chain and wrap it around the concrete footing surrounding the fence post, using the slip hook to connect the chain.
+Grab your steel chain and wrap it around the concrete footing surrounding the wood fence posts, using the slip hook to connect the chain.

 If you don’t see a grab hook, then you might need to grab a longer chain.